RGuide

 • Nimb HotelNimb is the Tivoli-side fantasy hotel, all Moorish facade, polished service, and immediate access to the gardens and central station.
 It is expensive, but for a first visit that mixes design, rides, trains, and walkable dining, the location earns its keep.

-• Hotel SandersHotel Sanders is the theatre-adjacent boutique base: warm lamps, layered rooms, and a quieter side-street entrance near Kongens Nytorv.
-Choose it when you want charm and walkability without the scale of a grand hotel lobby.
+• Hotel SandersHotel Sanders is the theatre-adjacent boutique base for warm interiors, roof-terrace drinks, and polished Copenhagen charm near Kongens Nytorv.
+Choose it when walkability, design detail, and a more intimate hotel mood matter more than big-lobby scale.

 • Hotel d'AngleterreD'Angleterre is the old-guard luxury address on Kongens Nytorv, best for travelers who want service gravity, big rooms, and a classic Copenhagen arrival.
 It is not subtle or cheap, but it makes logistical sense for Nyhavn, shopping, theatres, and winter-market weekends.